-Canonical has achieved FIPS 140-2 Level 1 certification for several cryptographic modules on Ubuntu 16.04, with 18.04 coming Summer 2019.
+Canonical has achieved FIPS 140-2 Level 1 certification for several cryptographic modules on Ubuntu 16.04, with 18.04 coming Autumn 2019.
 Canonical has also achieved Common Criteria EAL2 certification for Ubuntu 16.04.
 In addition, Defense Information System Agency (DISA) has published Ubuntu 16.04 Security Technical Implementation Guide (STIG) which allows Ubuntu to be used by Federal agencies.
-The Center for Internet Security (CIS) also publishings benchmarks for Ubuntu which hardens the configuration of Ubuntu systems to make them more secure.
+The Center for Internet Security (CIS) also publishes benchmarks for hardening the configuration of Ubuntu systems to make them more secure.

 Canonical has made its security certification offerings available to all Ubuntu Advantage for Infrastructure customers.

 FIPS 140-2 is a US government computer security standard.
 It defines security requirements related to the design and implementation of a cryptographic module.
 It is a requirement for U.S Federal agencies to use FIPS 140-2 validated cryptography to protect sensitive information.

 The standard puts stringent requirements on testing and ensuring that the cryptographic implementations meet the standards and work as expected.
 The testing and validation must be performed by a laboratory, which is accredited under the Cryptographic and Security Testing (CST) Laboratory Accreditation Program (LAP) and is part of NIST’s National Voluntary Laboratory Accreditation Program (NVLAP).
 The validation testing for Ubuntu 16.04 was performed by atsec Information Security, a U.S. Govt and BSI accredited laboratory.